matrix8967/alex-morris-dev-mirror/exp.md

 ---
 > Hey kid!
 I'm a computer! - GI Joe PSA, circa 2006.

-# Employment Journey
+# 🧗‍♂️ Employment Journey:
 When I graduated highschool, I said I would never go back, even if they paid me.
 They said they would pay me, and I went back immediately.
 I graduated from Sheridan School District in 2007(‡) and from 2009 -> 2013 I worked as Tier-01 IT.
 While I did not graduate from Bryant School District, I did work there from 2013 -> 2018.
 This is where I really came into my own as a Linux Systems Engineer.
 My Magnum Opus was building a KVM/Qemu VM Cluster using ProxMox to migrate our aging and expensive VMWare hardware to something more sustainable, free, and lacking VMWare's charming Vendor Lock in.

 Since July of 2018 I've worked at a start up in Little Rock.
 My job title changes every hour or so depending on what's happening (or not happening) that day: DevOps, Network Engineer, SysAdmin, CertBot, Technology Crisis Manager, Emotional Support Consulate.

-# Accomplishments:
+# 🏆 Accomplishments:
 This is a terse and abridged version of some of my work in 2019:

 * Scaled and automated SSL Cert Generation and Renewals.